vilkoos/my_data_analyst_portfolio/400_ambition.md

 My identification with captain Wilard is not unbounded.
 I do not plan to infiltrate behind enemy lines to strategically assassinate evil masterminds.

-**PS 2**
-Do not be scared off by my Wilard persona.
-If you have exciting data analysis projects please contact me.
-Examples of exciting projects are:
-- data wrangling /cleaning /collecting (this is my idea of fun)
-- brainstorm about the possibility to exploit "big data" for the flourishing of your organisation
-- in-house statistics/ data analysis/ business intelligence training